 Here are six ideas to help you get started.
 As you read, look for one or two small steps that you might try with families this year.

-1. Create a welcoming space for families of ELLs.
+1. Create a welcoming space for families.

 Imagine what it’s like for immigrant families to enter your school or classroom.
 Do families see something familiar to them, like signs in their language or objects from their culture?
 Are books available in their home language?
 Small gestures can go a long way toward saying, “You are welcome here.
 We want your child to thrive.”